 may be convicted of an offence because of the failure to comply with that direction or provision, as the case requires, even though the approval of the environment plan has been withdrawn.

+[Regulation 27 amended: SL 2026/82 r.
+92.]

 Part 3 — Incidents, reports and records

 28. Notifying reportable incidents

-(1) The operator of a petroleum activity must notify a reportable incident in accordance with this regulation.
+(1) The operator of an activity must notify a reportable incident in accordance with this regulation.

-Penalty: a fine of $5 500.
+Penalty for this subregulation: a fine of $5 500.

 (2) It is a defence to a prosecution for an offence against subregulation (1) if the operator has a reasonable excuse.